 In 1910 Gainer played for Fort Wayne in the Class B Central League.
 He hit equally well, .311 in 136 games holding down first base.
 Even early in the season, he was drawing notice: “First baseman Gainer, of Fort Wayne, is looming up as a find.
 He is an expert bunter.”iii Starting in 1911, it was the big leagues for most of the decade; he did not return to minor-league play until 1920.

-With Jim Delahanty coming over from Washington to handle first-base duties, Gainer was a backup in 1911 and again in 1912, but he showed well in 1911 when given the opportunity, hitting .302 and driving on 25 runs while scoring 32 in 70 games.
+With Jim Delahanty moving from second to handle first-base duties, Gainer was a backup in 1911 and again in 1912, but he showed well in 1911 when given the opportunity, hitting .302 and driving on 25 runs while scoring 32 in 70 games.
 A four-hit game on May 1 against Cleveland saw him steal two bases and score twice, sharing the story with teammate Ty Cobb, who stole three bases.
 Gainer would likely have played more but for a broken wrist suffered from a pitch by Jack Coombs of the Philadelphia Athletics in the first inning of a home game on May 20.
 He rejoined the team in early July, but the fracture did not heal well, and even a month later, there were questions as to when Gainer might next be able to play.
 It wasn’t until August 18 that he was able to get back into a game.
 Three days later, he singled in the top of the 11th against New York, advanced to third base on two fielder’s choice plays, and then scored the winning run on an error.
 The Tigers held first place for the first half of the season, but were passed by the Athletics in the second half.
 Team owner Frank Navin ascribed the team’s falling short to “the absence of Gainer,” adding, “He was the cog that we had needed to fix the infield right for two years.
 He gave the infield the confidence that inspired sharp and fast fielding, and made the pitching job comparatively easy.
 The minute he was put out with a broken arm that confidence was lost, and began to slip.”iv

 Gainer got a good pay raise for 1912, though he was seeking more.
 In any event, he suffered a sprained ankle sliding into third base in a game on May 3, and had to be carried from the field.v George Moriarty handled most of the first-base work in 1912, and Gainer – limited to 52 games –hit only .240.
 The Tigers hadn’t been sure of Moriarty’s ability to handle first base and had asked veteran outfielder Sam Crawford to be prepared to handle work there as well.